uwdub/web-dub/_people/template.md

 # Faculty have one or more title and units.
 # role:
 #  - faculty
-# position:
+# positions:
-#  - title: Professor
+#  - title: Associate Professor
 #    unit: Information School
-#  - title: Professor
+#  - title: Assistant Professor
 #    unit: Computer Science & Engineering
 #
 # Students do not have a title, but can have one more units.